l-sokolova/learn-pt-with-anki/README.md

 ## Contributing

-Pull requests are welcome, Valera :)
+1. Pull requests are welcome, Valera :)
+2. If you need to merge translation of duplicated words run `python ./scripts/merge_duplicates.py`.